openebs-archive/openebs-docs/docs/stackpointcloud.md

 ------

-In this section, we are describing about the integration of stackpoint with OpenEBS.
-It is possible to integrate stackpoint with OpenEBS install major platforms like AWS, Google Cloud (GKE & GCE), Azure &Digital Ocean.Here, We are covering integration of stackpoint with OpenEBS in AWS platform.
+In this section, we are describing about the integration of StackPoint with OpenEBS.
+It is possible to integrate StackPoint with OpenEBS install major platforms like AWS, Google Cloud (GKE & GCE), Azure &Digital Ocean.
+Here, We are covering integration of StackPoint with OpenEBS in AWS platform.

-### **ConfigureK8s Cluster**
+### **Configure K8s Cluster**

-On “Configure yourcluster” page click the edit button on **Distribution** and choose **Ubuntu16.04 LTS**.
+On “Configure your cluster” page click the edit button on **Distribution** and choose **Ubuntu16.04 LTS**.

 ![img](https://cdn-images-1.medium.com/max/800/0*ty0IA_1uuDxaCQoX.png)